-20 Non-Alcoholic Beverages to Help You Thrive During Dry January & Beyond - E!
+21 Non-Alcoholic Beverages To Help You Thrive During Dry January and Beyond - E!
 Online

 The Free Spirits Trifecta

-Loved by celebrities like Kaitlynn Carter and Jenny Mollen, Free Spirits' non-alcoholic bourbon, gin and tequila are a must for your New Year's Eve celebrations and Dry January challenge.
+Free Spirits' non-alcoholic bourbon, gin and tequila are a must for your special celebrations.
 Each blend replaces alcohol with natural flavors and botanicals, plus vitamins B3, B6 and natural aminos to enhance your mood!

 If your life motto is also "Do as Blake Lively Does," you'll love these ginger beers from the actor's non-alcoholic beverage brand Betty Buzz!
 Pro-tip: Mix these with your fave NA tequila or whiskey for the ultimate celebratory Friday afternoon "I Made It Through the Week" drink.

-Swoon Lemonade & Iced Tea Variety (12-Pack)
+Swoon Sugar Free Lemonade Variety Pack (12-Pack)

-After a long day of work, we love cracking open a can of Swoon's sugar-free lemonades and iced teas.
+After a long day of work, we love cracking open a can of Swoon's sugar-free lemonades.
 They're super refreshing and have only five calories per can!

 Busty Lush She's Golden Blonde (6-Pack)